 Briefly elaborate on one of your extracurricular activities or work experiences.
 (150 word limit)

-Mazandaran Olympiad Club (MAZOC), an organization helping students prepare for the annual National Olympiads, provided very challenging yet rewarding work for me as one of its co-founders.
-While I was working in MAZOC, I spent time preparing questions for placement tests, organizing students into classes whose teachers were college students, as well, and teaching physics to my own students.
-Through my service, I learned the importance of organizational skills in teamwork and team building, as well as self-discipline.
-Besides by teaching physics to students of my own town, I could put them one step ahead by helping them not to go through all difficulties I faced them myself.
-These precious lessons, the opportunities to share my experiences with others, and the pleasant feeling of being useful are things which I never want to let goEND OF SAMPLE
+The Mazandaran Olympiad Club (MAZOC) is an organization that prepares students for Iran’s annual National Olympiads, a series of competitive academic events for students.
+As one of MAZOC’s co-founders, my work with the organization proved both challenging and rewarding.
+My time was often spent preparing placement test questions and organizing students into classes led by student teachers.
+Through my experiences with MAZOC, I learned the importance of organizational skills, teamwork, team building, and self-discipline.
+I also taught physics to students in my own town so that I could help them to get a step ahead.
+These precious opportunities have provided invaluable personal growth experiences and made me feel fulfilled for having been so useful, a feel of which I loath to ever let go of and would want to replicate through volunteering with organizations on-campus.

+END OF SAMPLE

 Copyright notice: All information contained in this document is copyrighted.
 No part of this document or any of its contents may be reproduced, copied, modified or adapted, without the prior written consent of the author.

-.
-So my choice would definitely be serving as a member of the physics department on MAZOC.